-The fact is – the diagnosis of OCD has nothing to do with cleanliness per se.
-Even though a fear of contamination is a common obsession in OCD, other obsessions include:
+The fact is the diagnosis of OCD has nothing to do with cleanliness, per se.
+Even though a fear of contamination is a common obsession in OCD, there are other obsessions that include:

-- Fear of harming self or others or being responsible for causing some horrible event or making a dreadful mistake.
+- Fear of harming self or others, or being responsible for causing a horrible event or making a dreadful mistake.

-- Unwanted sexual thoughts - often about changing sexual orientation or fear of being a pedophile.
+- Unwanted sexual thoughts - often about changing sexual orientation or fear of being a paedophile.

-- Scrupulosity or religious and moral obsessions – fear of religious blasphemy, offending God, being an immoral sinner or otherwise unscrupulous evil person.
+- Scrupulosity or religious and moral obsessions – fear of religious blasphemy, offending God, being an immoral sinner, or otherwise being an unscrupulous evil person.

-- “Just Right” obsessions and awareness of an object or behaviour not being symmetrical, or not being “right” or “correct”.
+- “Just Right” obsessions, and awareness of an object or behaviour that is not symmetrical, not “right” or not “correct”.

-Basically, OCD “attacks” anything and everything that may be of high value to a person- their morality, religious beliefs, their loved ones, their health, - even their relationships (this is also a common obsession – fear of the relationship being a “wrong one,” or falling apart).
+Basically, OCD “attacks” anything and everything that may be of high value to a person, such as their morality, religious beliefs, their loved ones, their health, and even their relationships (this is also a common obsession – fear of the relationship being a “wrong one,” or falling apart).

 4. The fact that many of the thoughts that OCD sufferers experience as obsessions are the same as occasional thoughts that people without OCD may have.